carpentries-lab/metagenomics-analysis/_episodes/10-Diversity-tackled-with-R.md

 ~~~
 {: .language-r}

-Finally, we can review our object and see that both datasets
+> ## `.callout`
-(i.e. JC1A and JP4D) are in the our object.
+> Finally, we can review our object and see that both datasets (i.e. JC1A and JP4D) are in the our object.
->If you look at our Phyloseq object, you will see that there are more data types
+> If you look at our Phyloseq object, you will see that there are more data types
->that we can use to build our object(?phyloseq), as a phylogenetic tree and metadata
+> that we can use to build our object(?phyloseq), such as a phylogenetic tree and metadata
->concerning our samples.
+> concerning our samples.
 These are optional, so we will use our basic
->phyloseq object for now composed of the abundances of specific OTUs and the
+> phyloseq object for now, composed of the abundances of specific OTUs and the
->names of those OTUs.
+> names of those OTUs.
 {: .callout}

 ### Plot diversity estimates at desired taxonomic resolution

-We want to know how is the bacterial diversity, so, we will prune all of the
+We want to know how is the bacterial diversity, so we will prune all of the
 non-bacterial organisms in our metagenome.
 To do this we will make a subset
 of all bacterial groups and save them.
 ~~~